Bhupesh-V/dvs/README.md

 Create & Restore docker volumes snapshots

-> `dvs` is the cross platform port for [docker-volume-snapshot](https://github.com/junedkhatri31/docker-volume-snapshot) originally created by Juned Khatri.

 ## Why do I need this?

 - Exchange persistent data across team members to reduce project onboarding time.
-- Back up data when switching workstations.
+- Back up volumes when switching workstations.
 - If you manage storage solutions (e.g., MongoDB, OpenSearch, Postgres) using Docker volumes, backing up and restoring data is easy.

-## Installation

-### Quick Download
+## Quick Download

-The binary is present inside the archive.
+The `dvs` binary is present inside the archive.

 | Platform | Architecture | Download |
 |----------|--------------|----------|